key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 from podio import root_io

 reader = root_io.Reader("some_file_containing_edm4hep_data.root")

-# if you want to read legacy files use root_io.LegacyReader
+for event in reader.get("events"):

-for event in reader.get("events"): mcParticles = event.get("MCParticles")
+    mcParticles = event.get("MCParticles")
     # do more stuff with this event
 ```

 ## ROOT file layout of podio generated EDMs